mahrud/mahrud.github.io/index.md

 ## Personal

-I'm a fan of fermented foods, volcanoes, sewing & mending, anti-racism, biking, and backpacking. \\
+I'm a fan of fermented foods, volcanoes, sewing & mending, [alleycat races], and backpacking. \\
-I also like [radio astronomy], anti-gerrymandering, cryptography, and privacy as a human right.
+I also like [radio astronomy], public policy, cryptography, and digital privacy as a human right.

 [Adam]: https://ms.mcmaster.ca/~vantuyl/
 [Giulia]: https://www.giuliagaggero.com/